vipulSharma18/Inference-Profiling-Puzzles/README.md

-# Inference Profiling and Optimization Guide
+# Inference Profiling and Optimization Worklog
 A collection of inference profiling problems that I've discovered during my work.
-This repo contains worklogs for each of those problems and is meant as a guide to help develop intuition for systematically analyzing profiling problems and finding the rootcause of slowdown.
+This repo contains worklogs for each of those problems and is meant as a guide to help develop intuition for systematically analyzing profiling problems and finding the root cause of slowdown.

 Each problem has a docker container for reproducibility of the environment and the inference slowdown.